derekmizak/Docker-Introduction/Session 4/Session4_Excercise5.md

 ### 3. Rewrite the Dockerfile

-*   Create a new Dockerfile named `Dockerfile.optimized` with the following improvements:
+*   Create a new Dockerfile named `Dockerfile.optimized` with the following improvements NOTE: The optimized dockerfile s provided for your reference - try not to look at it until you have tried to optimize the dockerfile yourself.

+Ideas for improvement:

 *   Use a smaller base image e.g. `python:3.10-slim`.
 *   Combine multiple `RUN` commands to reduce layers.
 *   Use a `.dockerignore` file to exclude unnecessary files.
 *   (Optional) Implement multi-stage builds if applicable.

 ### 4. Build and Compare Images